GameTechDev/AdaptiveSync/README.md

 If this is successful, all dll's from the IGCC will be gathered and placed into the project.

-Once the command has finished, you can now run the demo located at "adaptive-sync-demo\AdaptiveSyncDemo\src\bin\x64\Release\D3D12Fullscreen.exe"
+Once the command has finished, you can now run the demo located at "AdaptiveSync\AdaptiveSyncDemo\src\bin\x64\Release\D3D12Fullscreen.exe"

-The complete adaptive sync library will be compiled into "adaptive-sync-demo\AdaptiveSyncLib\Complete Library" including all dll, lib, and ehader files to implement the library into your project.
+The complete adaptive sync library will be compiled into "AdaptiveSync\AdaptiveSyncLib\Complete Library" including all dll, lib, and header files to implement the library into your project.

-Known configurations:
+Known working configurations:
 Machine: Icelake
 Visual Studio: 2019 Preview